Mamba 3 Parallel Performance: Where It Beat Attention, and Where It Lost

 mamba_mimo_bwd_bwd |

-Three things jump out.
-First, the double-backward kernel is the tall pole; it runs at 12.5 percent occupancy at 255 regs per thread, which is the H200 compiler ceiling (65536 / (2 * 128) = 256).
-Second, forward and first-backward are both at 6.2 percent occupancy, meaning the scan kernels are not memory-bound - they are register-bound on a compute-bound workload (arithmetic intensity on bwd_bwd is ~479 against H200's ~206 ridge).
-Third, the backward is larger than the forward by factor > 2x, which changes the math on every optimization: wins on the forward kernel alone rarely move total step time by more than one percent.
+Three observations.
+First, the double-backward kernel is the tall pole; it runs at about 12.5 percent occupancy at 255 regs per thread, effectively at the compiler ceiling for this launch shape (65536 / (2 * 128) = 256).
+Second, forward and first-backward are both at about 6.2 percent occupancy, meaning the scan kernels are not memory-bound; they are register-bound on a compute-bound workload.
+Third, the backward is larger than the forward by more than 2x, which is where optimization pressure belongs.

 We ran the MIMO forward kernel across eleven parameter shapes to sanity-check correctness and pick a chunk size.
-The target tolerance was rel_err < 0.1; in practice every shape came in below 0.01:
+Target tolerance was rel_err < 0.1; in practice every shape came in below 0.01:

 | shape (N, P, R, chunk, BB) | stable_max_rel | max_abs |